PhiCtl/Panda-final-project/index.md

 First of all, from a statistical point of view, speakers seem quite committed regarding the topics that were brought up.
 They present current issues such as pollution and carbon emissions along with their long term consequences which are clearly stated by each gender such as animal extinction, water shortage.
 They urge to take actions and some solutions are discussed : sustainability, involvement of government.
 Regarding our research on the topic of ecology through the genres, we didn’t have as many shades as expected.

-However, some elements can be noticed :
+However, some elements can be noticed:
 <ul>
  <li> First of all, the most prevalent topics used to predict gender are gender-biased, such as "women" or "fashion", and environmental related topics come after.
 Nevertheless, both genders contribute to the environment field. </li>